aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 >
 > - Generation of the module L1 code when CFN introduces a new spec.
 > - Generation of the initial module README.
-> - Mark module as "experimental" in `package.json`.
+> - Mark module stability as "experimental" in `package.json`.
+> - Mark module maturity as "cfn-only" in `package.json`.
 >
 > The remaining activities described here need to be done manually.